Tello3/NL2SplineTrackExtractor/README.md

   - Select a split type

-      -Split after x nodes will split the data into splines of x amount of points the last spline will be made up of the remaining points
+      - Split after x nodes will split the data into splines of x amount of points the last spline will be made up of the remaining points

-      -Split into x pieces will split the data into evenly sized splines (If the number of points cant be split into x pieces the last spline will be bigger)
+      - Split into x pieces will split the data into evenly sized splines (If the number of points cant be split into x pieces the last spline will be bigger)

   - Adjust the other settings to you liking (Note: for Fusion 360 you'll want to rotate 90° along the x axis)